 The organizer measures only 18” (45cm) and gives you 2 tall shelves with an additional paper towel holder.
 It can hold up to 17 lbs (7.7kg) and stick to any metal surface.

 A fridge organizer is a perfect way to add extra kitchen counter space for any renter.
 It effectively gives you several hanging shelves with no drilling or wall damage.

-You can take everything you have on the counters and place it onto the shelves.
-This includes spices, paper and kitchen towels, condiments, jars, bottles…
+You can take everything you have on the counters and place it on the shelves.
+This includes spices, paper, and kitchen towels, condiments, jars, bottles…

 Seriously, anything can find a new home on your fridge.